kiddico/i3_config/README.md

 #### scripts
 I'm gonna blow your mind here, but this folder contains some scripts I use.
 I know.
 Very complex.
 I might write a readme just for this folder later.

+---

+## Plans

+---

+I'd like to completely redo things so that components are even more modular.
+For example the workspace names are built into defaults.

 #####You're free to use, modify, and distribute this as you please.
 Or whatever.